Wagner College Scholarships

 Individuals who hold a bachelors degree are eligible to apply for a substitute teaching license, providing opportunities to work in schools on a per diem basis, which can pay from $75 to $150 a day, depending on the school district.
 In New York City, current substitute teacher policies are available.

 The program also provides some substitute teaching opportunities for individuals selected to student teach with members of our leadership cohort.
 If selected, you have opportunities to lead classes within your student teaching placement classrooms more regularly by substituting when the leadership candidate is visiting other schools.

-Many departments at Wagner College employ graduate assistants (GAs), who receive a small monthly stipend, work 20 hours a week, and receive tuition remission.
-The Education Department has several GAs, for which we directly interview prospective candidates.
-Applications for GA positions across the entire Wagner community are available.
+Many departments at Wagner College employ graduate assistants (GAs), who work 20 hours a week and receive significant tuition remission.
+The Education Department has several GAs, and if positions are open we post them here.
+We directly interview prospective candidates who have applied both to the Department and the College.